 Traber Wins Foresters Open

-``I wasn't thinking about the perfect game at all.
-I just wanted to get as far ahead as I could,'' Traber said.
+``I wasn’t thinking about the perfect game at all,″ Traber said. ``I just wanted to get as far ahead as I could.″

-Despite marking in every frame, the top-seeded Stayrook fell behind by as many as 54 pins in the match.
-The Tempe, Ariz., resident picked up a 3-6-7 split in the first frame but only struck in one of the first five frames.
+Despite marking in every frame, Stayrook fell behind by 54 pins.
+The top seed from Tempe, Ariz., picked up a 3-6-7 split in the first frame but struck in only one of the first five frames.

 ``It was a tough day bowling with four other great players,″ he said. ``I felt this was the fairest week we’ve had all year.
 The lefties had a shot.
 Straight guys had a shot, guys who throw it slow, guys who hook it.″

 Traber reached his first final of the year after defeating Bohn in the semifinal.
-Bohn, an 11-time champion, had a one-pin lead heading into the 10th frame but opened to give Traber a shot at the victory.
+Bohn, an 11-time champion, had a one-pin lead entering the 10th frame but opened to give Traber a shot.

-After leaving the 3-7 in his final frame, Traber needed one pin to force a tie and both to win he match.
+After leaving the 3-7 in his final frame, Traber needed one pin to force a tie and both to win.

 Traber moved into the semifinal after defeating David Ozio 248-218 in the second match of the day with six straight strikes from the fourth through ninth frames.